Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature: Introduction

 In the last fifty years, a great interest has been devoted to the study of several aspects of the isoperimetric problem on spaces with (classical or synthetic) notions of lower bounds on the curvature.
 We mention \cite{BerardMeyer82, BerardBessonGallotiso, BavardPansu86, Gromovmetric, MorganJohnson00, Milmanconvexity, Milmanmodels, CavallettiMaggiMondino} concerning sharp, rigid and quantitative isoperimetric inequalities on compact spaces with Ricci lower bounds, \cite{AgostinianiFogagnoloMazzieri, BrendleFigo, BaloghKristaly, Johne, APPSb, CavallettiManini, CavallettiManiniRigidity} about sharp and rigid isoperimetric inequalities on noncompact spaces with nonnegative Ricci curvature and Euclidean volume growth, see \eqref{eq:DefAVR} below, \cite{BavardPansu86, SternbergZumbrun, MorganJohnson00, KuwertIsop, Bayle03, Bayle04, BayleRosales, MondinoNardulli16, APPSa} for what concerns differential properties of the isoperimetric profile of spaces with Ricci lower bounds, and \cite{RitoreExistenceSurfaces01, RitRosales04, MorganRitore02, Nar14, MondinoNardulli16, ChodoshEichmairVolkmann17, AFP21, AntBruFogPoz, AntonelliNardulliPozzetta} studying existence of isoperimetric sets on noncompact spaces with lower curvature bounds.\\ Specializing to the case of convex bodies in the Euclidean space, a number of results about existence of minimizers, isoperimetric inequalities, stability and topology of isoperimetric sets have been obtained in \cite{LionsPacella, SternbergZumbrun, RitoreVernadakis15, LeonardiRitore}.\\ We refer the reader to \cite{RitoreBook} for a comprehensive account on the isoperimetric problem.

-On a compact space, precompactness and lower semicontinuity of the perimeter functional imply existence of isoperimetric sets of any volume $V \in (0,\haus^N(X))$.
+On a compact space, precompactness {of sets with uniformly bounded perimeter} and lower semicontinuity of the perimeter functional imply existence of isoperimetric sets of any volume $V \in (0,\haus^N(X))$.
 On the contrary, the problem of existence of minimizers for some assigned volume is highly nontrivial on noncompact spaces.
-Actually, not even in case $(X,\dist)$ is a convex body\footnote{In this case the perimeter of a set $E\subset X$ is the relative perimeter in the convex body.
-Indeed, the perimeter measure $\mathrm{Per}(E,\cdot)$ of a set $E$ never charges the boundary $\partial X$, see \cref{sec:RCD}.} with infinite volume it is possible to state existence of isoperimetric sets for a chosen volume $V\in(0,+\infty)$ \cite{LeonardiRitore, RitoreVernadakis15}.
-On the other hand, up to the authors' knowledge, an example of a convex body such that no isoperimetric regions exist for some volumes has not been exhibited yet.
-One reason why isoperimetric sets of some volumes might not exist on a noncompact space is that minimizing sequences may escape from any compact region, in case drifting towards an end of the space is isoperimetrically convenient (see examples in \cite{Rit01NonExistence, AFP21}).
-It follows that there is a relation between the existence of isoperimetric sets on noncompact spaces, and the asymptotic structure at infinity.
+In fact, it is proved in \cite{AntonelliGlaudo} that for every dimension $N\geq 3$ there exists a convex body $X\subset \R^N$ with infinite volume such that no isoperimetric sets exist for volumes $<1$\footnote{In this case the perimeter of a set $E\subset X$ is the relative perimeter in the convex body.
+Indeed, the perimeter measure $\mathrm{Per}(E,\cdot)$ of a set $E$ never charges the boundary $\partial X$, see \cref{sec:RCD}.}, thus answering in the negative a question in \cite{LeonardiRitore}.
+A similar example can be constructed where $(X,\dist)$ is a smooth complete noncompact Riemannian manifold with dimension $N\geq 3$ and strictly positive sectional curvature.
+A reason why isoperimetric sets of some volumes do not exist on some noncompact space is that minimizing sequences may escape from any compact region, see examples in \cite{Rit01NonExistence, AFP21}.
+It follows that there is a strong relation between the existence of isoperimetric sets on noncompact spaces, and the asymptotic structure at infinity.

-A key property of $\CBB(0)$, or, more generally, of spaces with Ricci curvature bounded below, is the precompactness and stability with respect to pointed Gromov--Hausdorff topology, shortly pGH topology, see \cref{def:GHconvergence}.
-More precisely, any pointed sequence of $\CBB(0)$ spaces $(X_i,\dist_i,x_i)$ admits a pGH-converging subsequence, and any metric space given by the pGH limit of a sequence of $\CBB(0)$ spaces is $\CBB(0)$ as well.
-If also $\haus^N(B_1(y_i))\ge v_0>0$ for every $y_i \in X_i$, then any pointed sequence of $\CBB(0)$ spaces $(X_i,\dist_i,\haus^N,x_i)$ admits a subsequence converging in pointed measure Gromov--Hausdorff sense, shortly pmGH sense, see \cref{def:GHconvergence}.
-Let us mention that the assumption $\inf_{x \in X} \haus^N(B_1(x))>0$ is a necessary assumption for the isoperimetric problem to make sense on a $\CBB(0)$ space $(X,\dist)$, see \cite[Proposition 2.18]{AntBruFogPoz}.